 The natural gas tankless water heater by Rinnai offers a space-saving design that means it can be installed almost anywhere you would need to get access to hot water on demand.

-Using 199,000 max BTU, this model of tankless water heater offers ultra low emissions and uses a condensing technology to produce efficient water heating capabilities.
+Using 199,000 max BTU, this model offers ultra-low emissions and uses a condensing technology to produce efficient water heating capabilities.
 With temperatures ranging from 98 degrees Fahrenheit to 140 degrees Fahrenheit, the water heats up fast and consistently.

-The warranty offered by Rinnai features a 12-year limited warranty on the heat exchanged housed inside of the tankless water heater.
+The warranty offered by Rinnai features a 12-year limited warranty on the heat exchanged housed inside of the water heater.
 5-year warranty on parts and a one year warranty on labor for residential applications.
-Similar to the Takagi tankless water heater, the bonus of a one year warranty on labor is a nice touch from the manufacturer.
+Similar to the Takagi T-KJr2, the bonus of a one year warranty on labor is a nice touch from the manufacturer.